Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

   - N2 and Balefire Charges
   - And many more.

-- 4 custom Resource Packs, one with new textures and touchups for swords and tools, another for extending the current language files.
+- 5 custom Resource Packs
+  - New textures for weapons and tools
+  - Extended lang entries (proper LEGACY tags, fixed and tweaked names)
+  - 1.7.10 texture parity (for the best)

 - Complete, customized keybind map.